Spring Garden Revival

 Understanding Thatch Buildup in Oak Brook’s Heavy Clay Soils

 Oak Brook’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers further promote rapid Kentucky bluegrass growth, compounding thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation, especially under Kentucky bluegrass, the dominant turf species.
+Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress soil structure.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Water ponding after rain due to poor infiltration